Lays out the criteria in which Dartmouth will indemnify an employee against liability and associated costs.

 As a condition of receiving indemnification, an employee must:

-Employees should promptly notify the Office of the General Counsel, in writing, of any claim or action.
+Employees should promptly (preferably the same day), notify the Office of the General Counsel, in writing, of any claim or action.
 The Office of the General Counsel will advise the employee, in writing, of its decision regarding the request for indemnification.